Safe disposal of needles and syringes

 - Take the sealed container to Waste Services, Cottage Beck Road, Scunthorpe, DN16 1TS where it will be properly disposed of free of charge.
 Monday to Thursday: 8.30am to 4.30pm, Friday 8.30am to 4pm.
 (01724 297848)

 If the skin is broken contact your local doctor or contact the NHS on 111, 24 hours a day.

 Encourage bleeding for a minute or two by pinching around the wound with your thumb and forefinger to push out any germs.
 Do not digest any of the fluid released.

-If possible, note as much as you can about the syringe (if there is one) such as did it have fluid in it and if so what colour it was and if safe to do so retain the syringe for examination by medical staff.
+If possible, note as much as you can about the syringe (if there is one), such as did it have fluid in it and if so what colour it was.
+If safe to do so, retain the syringe for examination by medical staff.

-There is a low risk of getting a blood-borne infection from a needle injury – e.g. HIV or Hepatitis.
+There is a low risk of getting a blood-borne infection from a needle injury, for example, HIV or Hepatitis.
 However, it is important to get immediate medical advice if you are injured by a needle.

 If you use needles and injecting equipment these need to be disposed of safely.
-A Sharps container is available free via your doctor or district nurse.
+A sharps container is available free of charge via your doctor or district nurse.
 Please contact them for further details.

 If you have any used needles such as those used for the administration of insulin for pets, they must be disposed of in appropriate “sharps” bins which, when full, can close to prevent injury occurring from handling the needles.
 Your vet should accept needles and syringes at the practice or provide you with the appropriate containers.